 But with the release of sexuality from procreative ends, and making of it merely a "creative" means for "enhancing lives and increasing self-expression and self-development," abortion has become a necessity.
 It is no accident that Planned Parenthood is both the largest educative force for Sangerian sexuality, and the largest abortion provider.
 Furthermore, with the advent of prenatal screening, abortion is bringing about Sanger's eugenic "dream" of eliminating "the mentally and physically defective," "the dead weight of human waste," as she called them.

 Sanger's "great spiritual illumination" did indeed "transform the world" but in such a way as to usher in not an "earthly paradise," but the culture of death.

 Ben Wiker.
 "Angry White Female: Margaret Sanger's Race of Thoroughbreds."
 National Catholic Register.
 (June 24, 2001).

-Benjamin Wiker holds a Ph.D. in Theological Ethics from Vanderbilt University, and has taught at Marquette University, St. Mary's University (MN), and Thomas Aquinas College (CA), and Franciscan University of Steubenville.
-He is the author of Answering the New Atheism: Dismantling Dawkins' Case Against God , 10 Books That Screwed Up the World: And 5 Others That Didn't Help , A Meaningful World: How the Arts and Sciences Reveal the Genius of Nature , Moral Darwinism: How We Became Hedonists, The Mystery of the Periodic Table, and Architects of the Culture of Death.
-He lives with his wife and seven children in Hopedale, OH.Copyright © 2001 National Catholic Register
+Benjamin Wiker is Professor of Political Science, Director of Human Life Studies, and Senior Fellow of the Veritas Center at Franciscan University.
+He is the author of In Defense of Nature: the Catholic Unity of Environmental, Economic, and Moral Ecology, Answering the New Atheism: Dismantling Dawkins' Case Against God, 10 Books That Screwed Up the World: And 5 Others That Didn't Help, A Meaningful World: How the Arts and Sciences Reveal the Genius of Nature , Moral Darwinism: How We Became Hedonists, The Mystery of the Periodic Table, and Architects of the Culture of Death.
+His website is www.benjaminwiker.com.Copyright © 2001 National Catholic Register

 back to top